aytugsevgi/TuistMenuBar/README.md

 # Tuist Menu Bar App

-A external macos application to generate and execute tuist commands.
+An external macos application to generate and execute tuist commands.

 ### How it works?